Browse Our Recommended Pubs

 Tiny one-room local with outdoor space in good weather.
 Heavy on local and Oregon selections.

 Portland's idea of a beer hall is huge, and so is the selection.
 99 taps pour a primarily Oregon-focused selection, plus occasional out-of-state "guests."
 In a state with more than 220 breweries, that almost makes sense.
 Food is simple, with sausages from Olympia Provisions on a pretzel bun, and a few other beer-friendly items.
-Most unusual is the bar's cash-only, no-tipping policy (ATMs on-premises).
+The bar abandoned its cash-only, no-tipping policy and accepts credit cards.

 More than twenty years in, the Lucky Lab is durably popular for pints of English-style ales and inexpensive food.
 It's grown into a chainlet, with three other locations around the city.